 - Having a mental health problem or behavior disorder, such as post-traumatic stress disorder (PTSD), dementia, anxiety disorder, or an eating disorder.

 - Having had a recent serious illness or surgery.

 - Having a health problem such as anemia or an underactive thyroid gland (hypothyroidism).
 Treating the health problem usually cures the depression.

-- Using certain medicines, such as steroids or narcotics.
+- Using certain medicines, such as steroids or opioids.
 If you stop using the medicine, the depression will probably go away.

 Other risk factors for women

 Women have more risk factors.
 These include: